vitejs/vite-ecosystem-ci/README.md

 # how to add a new integration test

 - check out the existing [tests](./tests) and add one yourself.
 Thanks to some utilities it is really easy
-- once you are confident the suite works, add it to the lists of suites in the [workflows](../../actions/)
+- once you are confident the suite works, run `pnpm workflow:generate`

 # reporting results